-In a partitioned environment, missing resource processing (through the diag -a command) is not performed for processors, memory, L2 Cache, integrated devices, or pluggable adapters that have been moved to another partition.
+In a partitioned environment, missing resource processing (accomplished with the diag -a command) is not performed for processors, memory, L2 Cache, integrated devices, or pluggable adapters that are moved to another partition.
 This is done to aid configuration for resources that are moved from one partition to another partition, then moved back to the original partition.